ENSO Forecast Navigation

 Recent and Current Conditions

-The SST anomaly for NINO3.4 during the Apr-Jun 2024 season was +0.45 °C, and for the month of June 2024 it was +0.24 °C. The most recent weekly (week centered on 10 July 2024) anomaly in the NINO3.4 region was 0.3 °C, indicating that the tropical Pacific is in the ENSO-neutral state.
-The IRI’s definition of El Niño, like NOAA/Climate Prediction Center’s, requires that the monthly SST anomaly in the NINO3.4 region (5S-5N; 170W-120W) exceed +0.5 °C. Similarly, for La Niña, the anomaly must be -0.5 °C or colder.
+The SST anomaly in the NINO3.4 region during May-July 2025 season was -0.02 °C, and for July, it was -0.06 °C. The most recent weekly average (week centered on August 13, 2025) of the NINO3.4 index was -0.3 °C. The latest seasonal, monthly, and weekly values indicate that the tropical Pacific has been experiencing ENSO-neutral conditions.
+The IRI’s definition of El Niño, similar to NOAA/Climate Prediction Center’s, requires that the monthly SST anomaly in the NINO3.4 region (5°S-5°N; 170°W-120°W) exceed +0.5 °C. Similarly, for La Niña, the anomaly must be -0.5 °C or colder.

-Expected Conditions:
+Expected Conditions

 Note – Only models that produce a new ENSO prediction every month are considered in this statement.

-The latest set of ENSO prediction models from mid-July 2024 is now available in the IRI ENSO prediction plume.
+The latest set of ENSO prediction models from mid-August 2025 is now available in the IRI ENSO prediction plume.
 These are used to assess the probabilities of the three ENSO categories by using the average value of the NINO3.4 SST anomaly predictions from all models in the plume, equally weighted.
 A standard Gaussian error is imposed over that averaged forecast, with its width determined by an estimate of overall expected model skill for the season of the year and the lead time.
 Higher skill results in a relatively narrower error distribution, while low skill results in an error distribution with width approaching that of the historical observed distribution.

 Caution is advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.
 At longer leads, the skill of the models degrades, and uncertainty in skill must be convolved with the uncertainties from initial conditions and differing model physics, which leads to more climatological probabilities in the long-lead ENSO Outlook than might be suggested by the suite of models.
 Furthermore, the expected skill of one model versus another has not been established using uniform validation procedures, which may cause a difference in the true probability distribution.